Aria eminens: Description

-As part of the Sorbus aria complex, Sorbus eminens is broadly similar to S. aria.
+Aria eminens is broadly similar to Aria edulis.
 It is a shrub or small tree up to 10 m tall.
 The undersides of the leaves are greyish-white due to the many hairs.
 The leaves are more or less round, usually with a length 1–1.3 times the width, rarely up to 1.5 times as long as wide; they usually have 9–11 veins on either side.
 The leaf margins usually have a single series of teeth ("uniserrate") although there can be evidence of a second series ("biserrate").
 The fruits have many lenticels, small and large, mainly towards the base.

 Distribution and habitat

-Sorbus eminens is endemic to parts of south-west England and south Wales.
+Aria eminens is endemic to parts of south-west England and south Wales.
 It is considered to be native to calciferous woodland in north Somerset, west Gloucestershire, Herefordshire and Monmouthshire.
 It has also been recorded in Sutton Park, Birmingham, well outside its expected range, where it is assumed to have been planted originally.